Laura10101/kitten-calculator/README.md

 A small number of breeders (10%), did not understand basic terminology or the hierarchy of colour dominance.

 I therefore chose to optimise user experience for those with a basic understanding of genetics in practice, whilst including images to assist total novices.
-This combiantion should provide optimal customer experience for the greatest number of users, by catering to 95% of potential users.
-This approach should optimise the avhievement of one of the main objectives of the site: an increasing in web traffic.
+This combination should provide optimal customer experience for the greatest number of users, by catering to 95% of potential users.
+This approach should optimise the achievement of one of the main objectives of the site: an increase in web traffic.

 It may be that this site is not well suited to experienced breeders with expert knowledge of feline genetics.
-In future, I may create a second, ‘advanced’ version of this calculator that is aimed at experts and has a far more simple, ‘to the point’ user experience that simply allows a quick calculation to be performed without the fuss of images and where the more complex aspects of feline genetics are addressed through a more in-depth explanation.
+In future, I may create a second, ‘advanced’ version of this calculator.
+That version would be aimed at experts and have a far more simple, ‘to the point’ user experience, allowing a quick calculation to be performed without the fuss of images.
+It could also address the more complex aspects of feline genetics through in-depth explanation.

 ## User Stories
 As a British Shorthair hobby breeder: